Article At A Glance:

 I’ve talked about triggers before, but in this article, we will discuss them in detail, and provide some actionable advice on how to manage them.

-Perceived Opportunity Triggers
+Identifying Triggers: Perceived Opportunity Triggers

 Perceived opportunity triggers are those where your body sees or senses an opportunity to relapse, which are generally followed by intense cravings.